rabbigit/DBP_toxicity_webapp/DBP_toxicity_prediction_app/README.md

 ## Important scientific notes

-- The application reports the target as `Value` because no scientific unit or transformed-target label was specified.
+- The application reports the target as `Value`.
-- Maximum similarity is reported numerically without assigning an inside/outside label or applying a threshold.
 - Similarity uses Morgan fingerprints (radius 2, 2,048 bits) and the Tanimoto coefficient.
-- The supplied training and test datasets contain overlapping chemicals and some identical model inputs.
-This may make the reported test performance optimistic for genuinely unseen chemicals.
-- Before journal publication, document the target definition and unit, final validation design, applicability domain, uncertainty, citation, authorship, and model version.

 ## Project structure